RustyRoboticsBV/Rusty.ISA.Editor/README.md

 - `CMT(x, y, text)`: Starts a comment group.
 - `FRM(id, x, y, width, height, title, color_tint)`: Starts a frame group.
 - `MBR(frame_id)`: If present in a `NOD`, `CMT` or `FRM` group, it designates that group as being a member of a frame.
+- `GTN()`: Starts a goto group.
+Should contain a `GTO` and optionally a `LAB` instruction.
+- `ENN()`: Starts an end group.
+Should contain an `END` and optionally a `LAB` instruction.
-- `MTA()`: Starts a metadata group.
-This group contains a truncated version of the instruction set, which is used to detect if instructions in the set have been changed since the last time that the cutscene was edited.
-If it is used, it should be the first instruction in the program, and there should be only one of them.
+- `ISA()`: Starts an instruction set metadata group.
+It contains a truncated version of all instruction definitions in the set.
+It's used to detect if any of the definitions have been changed since the last time that the program was edited.
+There should be at most one of them in any program.
 The following members exist:
   - `DEF(opcode)`: Starts an instruction definition group. `PRE` and `PST` markers are used to define pre-instruction and post-instruction groups.
 	- `PAR(type, id)`: A parameter definition.
 	- `RUL(type, id)`: Starts a compile rule definition group.
 The type may be one of the following: `option`, `choice`, `tuple` or `list`.
 	- `REF(opcode, id)`: Represents an instruction rule.
 - `EOG()`: Ends the most recently-started group.

-By default, all editor-only instructions are stripped out when a program is loaded into Godot as a Program resource, so that no performance or filesize cost is incurred.
+By default, all editor-only instructions are stripped out when a program is loaded into Godot as a Program resource, so that no performance or filesize cost is incurred in the finished game.